 - Respect; and

-Are you keen to join the effort to end family violence?
-If so and you would like to make a formal application, please email a covering letter addressing the experience and skills required above and your resume (both in MS Word format) to email@example.com using the subject line: Telephone Centre Operations Manager – No to Violence application via EthicalJobs.
+To make a formal application, please send your resume and a covering letter addressing the Experience and Skills Required to email@example.com using the subject line: Workforce Development Officer – No to Violence application via EthicalJobs.

 We invite Expressions of Interest from trainers with appropriate professional qualifications, together with significant knowledge and experience in facilitating men’s behaviour change programs, who have the capacity to deliver NTV/MRS short courses throughout 2017-18.